hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

           maxNumClusters=min(maxNumClusters, \
           corrTmp.shape[1]-1),n_init=n_init)

 13.)
 Assign new values of the correlation matrix, clustering, and Silhouette Scores.
-These values are obtained by applying the makeNewOutputs function to the original correlation matrix, clusters that have keys that are not in redoClusters, and the sub-par clusters that have gone through the filtering process in the search for sub-par clusters within.
+These values are obtained by applying the makeNewOutputs function to the original correlation matrix, clusters with keys that are not in redoClusters, and the sub-par clusters that have gone through the filtering process in the search for sub-par clusters within.

 .. code-block:: python